 Optimal Arrangements for Distribution in Developing Markets: Theory and Evidence

-In addressing the product adoption puzzle, the literature has focused primarily on demand-side barriers.
-In this paper, we attempt to address frictions on the supply side.
-We model the relationship between a producer or distributor and its vendors, where credit constraints and contract enforceability present challenges for distribution.
-We show that providing vendors with an initial endowment of the good and the option to buy additional units at a fixed price is an optimal way in which to overcome these frictions.
-The arrangement is straightforward to implement and is optimal both for profit-maximizing firms and non-profit organizations with limited resources.
+A large literature examines demand-side barriers to product adoption.
+In this paper, we examine frictions on the supply side.
+We model the relationship between a producer and its vendors, which features credit constraints and limited contract enforcement.
+We solve for the optimal self-enforcing arrangement and show that it can be implemented by providing vendors with a line of credit and the option to buy additional units at a fixed price.
+Moreover, the structure of the arrangement is optimal both for profit-maximizing firms and for non-profit organizations with limited resources.
 We test the arrangement using a field experiment in rural Uganda.
-We find that the optimal arrangement increases sales by 3-4 times compared to a standard contract.
-However, the rate of sales growth was lower than predicted by the model.
-Surveys suggest that an unwillingness to extend credit to their customers and a lack of access to a reliable savings technology were the primary impediments to growth.
+We find that the model-implied optimal arrangement increased distribution significantly compared to a standard contract.
+However, growth was lower than predicted by the model due to (i) an unwillingness to extend credit to customers and (ii) the lack of a reliable savings technology.

 Keywords: Product Adoption Puzzle, Relational Contracting, Dynamic Incentives

 Suggested Citation: Suggested Citation